YaraIbrahim93/Bitmap-Images-Editor-/README.md

 # Simple-Bitmap-Images-Editor

 ## Description
-This C++ Program Edits Bitmap Images And Applies Some Cool Filters On It , Using BMBLIB Library ( BETA Version ).
+This C++ Program Edits Bitmap Images And Applies Some Cool Filters On It , Using BmpLib.h ( BETA Version ).